October 5, 2015

 Monastery de Zenarruza to Gernika: 10 miles

-Feeling fully restored after an evening at the monastery, the hike to Gernika was pretty and relaxing.
+Feeling fully restored after an evening at the monastery, the hike to Gernika was beautiful and relaxing.

-Gernika is a small, quiet town with a significant past, and this might be a good time to share a little of what we’ve learned about Spanish history.
+Gernika is a small, quiet town with a significant past, and this is a good time to share a little of what we’ve learned about Spanish history.

-What makes things more complex is the fact that Spain is made up of various regions that have very diverse cultures and unique languages.
+What makes things more complex is the fact that Spain is made up various regions that consist of diverse cultures and languages.
 The Basque Country, which was an autonomous region for hundreds of years before being annexed by Spain and France, has its own language, which many locals speak in addition to Spanish.
 We also saw this when visiting Barcelona, in the region of Catalonia, where the natives speak both Spanish and Catalan.

-I should add that this two-language thing has been an interesting challenge for Dale and I as we travel through this area: town names are sometimes given in Basque and sometimes in Castilian Spanish and sometimes in both languages.
-It makes things extra confusing for those of us non-natives dependent upon maps and street signs as we move through the region.
+I should add that this two-language thing has been an interesting challenge for Dale and I. Town names are sometimes given in Basque and sometimes in Castilian Spanish and sometimes in both languages.
+It makes it extra confusing for us non-natives who are dependent upon maps and street signs as we move through this unfamiliar region.
 In this post I’m showing respect for the locals that have been so good to us by using the Basque spelling for the town of Gernika, versus the more commonly used Spanish spelling, Guernica.

 This intentional targeting of a civilian population was considered by many to be an act of terrorism, and it caused a huge public outcry, bringing international attention to the Spanish Civil War.
 It also inspired one of the most significant paintings of the 20th century, Picasso’s Guernica, which Dale and I were lucky enough to see at the Reina Sofia Museum with our friend Tamara when we were in Madrid.

 The painting offers a powerful image of suffering and has become an iconic anti-war symbol.